LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 To evaluate the effectiveness of the honeypot in emulating real network devices, it was tested using various network reconnaissance tools.
-Nmap testing revealed that the honeypot effectively camouflages as a legitimate device; for instance, Nmap shows confidence of 95\% for WAGO's operating system, PLC, while \shortacronym~obtained an 87\% confidence rating.
+Nmap testing revealed that the honeypot effectively camouflages as a legitimate device; for instance, Nmap shows confidence of 95\% for WAGO's PLC operating system, while \shortacronym~obtained an 87\% confidence rating.
 Further testing was done using Shodan~\cite{shodan}, which evaluates devices based on characteristics such as the number of open ports and specific network configurations to determine if a device is potentially a honeypot.
-Our deployed honeypot was successfully detected as an industrial control system.
+Our deployed honeypot was successfully disguised and not labeled as a honeypot by Shodan.